ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Methodology

+According to the characteristics of event data flow from sparse to dense or vice versa, two diverse EF approaches are mainly designed and explored to excavate complementary informative features from the event data.

-which can replace the 3-channel RGB image at the input stage of the network, as introduced in Ev-SegNet~\cite{alonso2019Ev-SegNet}.
-In this work, we mainly explore the adaptive fusion of these two modalities between layers.
-As shown in \cref{fig:s2d}, the s2d fusion model, short for sparse-to-dense, includes dual branches, \textit{i.e.} RGB branch and event branch, constructed with the ResNet-18~\cite{he2016resnet} backbone for maintaining a real-time speed.
-In the event branch, fine-grained motion features will be extracted from the event data with high time resolution.
-After each residual layer of both branches, inspired by RFNet~\cite{sun2020rfnet}, a channel-wise attention module is employed for feature selection, in which the motion features are emphasized in the event branch and added element-wise into the RGB branch.
+\textbf{S2D: Sparse-to-Dense.} An intuitive fusion approach is treating the sparse event data as input and extracting its dense feature, similar to a normal RGB image branch.
+In this paper, we mainly explore the adaptive fusion of these two different modalities between layers.
+As shown in~\cref{fig:S2D}, the S2D fusion model includes dual branches, \textit{i.e.} RGB branch and event branch, constructed with the ResNet-18~\cite{he2016resnet} backbone for maintaining a real-time speed.
+Inspired by the design of SwiftNet~\cite{orsic2019swiftnet} and RFNet~\cite{sun2020rfnet}, a channel-wise attention module is employed between layers of both branches, in which the motion features are emphasized in the event branch and added element-wise into the RGB branch.
 In other words, the higher time resolution from event data complements the motion-related features in the blurred RGB image.
-Additionally, its high dynamic range enhances the over/underexposure image.
+Additionally, its HDR enhances the over/underexposure image.
+While the image feature map is termed as $\mathcal{F}_{i} \in \mathbb{R} ^{C \times H\times W}$ and the event feature map as $\mathcal{F}_{e} \in \mathbb{R} ^{C' \times H\times W}$, the S2D fused feature $\mathcal{F}_{S2D} \in \mathbb{R} ^{C \times H\times W}$ by channel-wise attention is represented as:

+where both $f(\cdot)$ and $g(\cdot)$ are composed of the adaptive global pooling and $1\times1$ convolution operations, the $\sigma_i(\cdot)$ and $\sigma_e(\cdot)$ denote Sigmoid activate functions for the image and event feature map.
 After four residual layers, the event feature serves as an additional stream in the Spatial Pyramid Pooling (SPP) module~\cite{zhao2017PSPNet} and will be concatenated with other high-level features for long-range context sensing.
 Finally, a light-weight decoder, composing of 3 upsampling modules with 1$\times$1 skip connections from the RGB branch, will align different levels of features for the final prediction.